Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 This allows triangles to not just be solid color filled.
 This is done by mapping a Texture, which you can think of as a 2D grid of colors, to a triangle.
 Each vertex is mapped to a point on that texture, and when you draw a triangle, you can interpolate position on a texture based on distance to vertices of a triangle, read the value from that point on a texture and then use that color for the pixel.

-Note that there was another game called Catacomb 3D (1991), which used similar technique a year earlier, but it did not allow to move camera up or down, so it wasn't true 3D graphics in the modern sense.
+Note that there was another game called Catacomb 3D (1991), which used similar technique a year earlier, but it did not allow moving camera up or down, so it wasn't true 3D graphics in the modern sense.

 ## Depth Buffer